 Danny’s DNA Discoveries – Laccaria and Hydnangium of the PNW

 Laccaria have white spores (they lost their spore pigment and are actually inside the brown spored sub-order Agaricineae).
 They have somewhat waxy-looking, well spaced gills that make you think of the waxy caps.
 The caps are dry, somewhat hygrophanous and scaly which might make you think of Lepiota, but the gills are always attached.
 It's hard to describe, but you will soon be able to easily identify them by the fact that they are always orange or purple (or orange and purple) with tough, rough fibrous stems.
 They are also distinguished by spiny spores under the microscope.
 They are usually <5cm across, but some grow larger.
-All of the species that can possibly have purple tones appear to be related in a clade together.
 They are mycorrhizal, usually with conifers in the pine family and often with hardwoods like birch and willow as well.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

 Here are some of the newest, most interesting results of the study: